-Depending on the type of neurostimulator system that you have implanted, you may be safely scanned with magnetic resonance imaging (MRI) only under very specific conditions.
+Depending on the type of neurostimulator system that you have implanted, you may be safely scanned with magnetic resonance imaging (MRI) under very specific conditions.

-Inform the MRI Technician that you have an implanted neurostimulation system for chronic pain.
-The MRI safety information and product information can be found on the Medical Implant Card provided to you by Curonix.
-The MRI Safety Information and guidelines are also included in this user manual, or they can be found at www.curonix.com.
+Inform the MRI technician that you have an implanted neurostimulation system for chronic pain.
+Detailed MRI safety guidelines and specific scanning conditions are available in the MRI Instructions for Use (05-20500).
+Additional safety information can be found on the Medical Implant Card provided by Curonix and at www.curonix.com.

-Turn off and remove your Transmitter Assembly before entering the MR system room.
+Turn off and remove your Transmitter Assembly and wearable accessory before entering the MR system room.
 The strong magnetic field of the MR system could attract or otherwise damage the unit and may cause serious harm or damage to the Transmitter Assembly and/or the MR system.